JtSangerman/LED-weather-sync/README.md

 	chmod u+x TIDES_LED_SYNC_SERVICE.sh
 	./TIDES_LED_SYNC_SERVICE.sh
 ---------------

-The weather grabber code is not done.
-The only thing left is to derive RGB values based off the current/forecasted weather conditions, which may be better to be implemented to one's own desires.
-Once I have decided on how to derive my RGB values, the repo will be updated.

-The tide grabber code is also a work in process.
-At the moment, it will hue white for rising and blue for lowering.
-At some point, derivation of rgb values will be implemented for rate of tide change, low/high, HAT/LAT etc.

 Feel free to mess with some other scripts in the repo.
 For example, for random strobe, run:

 	chmod u+x disco_lights.sh